 Query Receiver Web Server URI API

-The Broadcaster Application may wish to access the location of the Application Context Identifier environment provided by the Receiver.
-This environment provides access to resources delivered under the auspices of the Application Context Identifier defined for the currently-loaded Broadcaster Application.
-These are made available through the Receiver Web Server using a URI (see Section 5.3).
+The Broadcaster Application may wish to access the location of the Application Context Cache provided by the Receiver.
+This conceptual cache provides access to resources delivered under the auspices of the Application Context Identifier defined for the currently-loaded Broadcaster Application.
+These are made available through the Receiver Web Server using a Base URI (see Section 5.3).
 This API provides access to that URI.

 The Receiver Web Server URI API shall be defined as follows:

-method: "org.atsc.query.rwsURI"
+method: "org.atsc.query.baseURI"

 params: Omitted